top of page

 How do you calculate Throughput?

-There are two things you need to define to calculate throughput:
+Calculating Throughput is straightforward.
+There are two things you need to decide on:

 This team has defined the Done column as their finish line.
 So, any items that move into the Done column are counted as Throughput.